Gayane (ballet): Derivative works

 For concert performance Khachaturian arranged three orchestral suites drawn from the score.
 Published in 1943, these became very popular.
 The suites exist in various configurations, and conductors often compile their own selection for any given performance.

 Stanley Kubrick's film 2001: A Space Odyssey featured one of the less up-tempo sections of the Gayane third suite (the Adagio).
 The composer James Horner quoted from this same piece in three of his film scores, Patriot Games, Clear and Present Danger and Aliens.
-The "Adagio" was also used, among other pieces by Khachaturyan, in Tinto Brass's Caligula.
+The "Adagio" was also used, among other pieces by Khachaturian, in Tinto Brass's Caligula.

 The "Sabre Dance" features prominently in the 1961 film One, Two, Three directed by Billy Wilder and starring James Cagney, as well as in Woody Allen's 2006 film Scoop.
 It has also been used in numerous other movies, TV shows, and video games.
 Because of its feverish tempo, the music has long been a staple of novelty acts such as plate twirling.
 It is also used as the introductory and promotional theme for the professional hockey team, the Buffalo Sabres.